badercodes/state-code-task/README.md

 4. Declare your state using this keyword `this.state` and set it equal to the state object we had in line 15.

 5. Make sure to delete the `state` declaration in line 15 as we are now initializing the `state` in the constructor.

+## CHALLENGE - Code Refactoring.

+One of the core advantages of React is component reusability.
+Furthermore, it is considered good programming practice to NOT repeat code that you need.
+In our code, we currenlty have 3 excercises that repeat the same code with minor difference for excercises.
+Imagine we had to add anohter 10 excercises.
+This would get messy really fast.
+Let's attempt to create a reusable component for each excercise and make our code more scalable.